DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/20 Toolbar/00 Predefined Items/00 Predefined Items.md

-Toolbar items allow users to format the **HtmlEditor**'s content and perform actions on it.
+Toolbar items allow users to format the HtmlEditor's content and perform actions on it.

 Predefined toolbar items include: